Dartford (UK Parliament constituency): History

 In the early 20th century, the Dartford constituency was very much a bellwether.
-Dartford's results later shifted towards the left: in a by-election in 1938 and then general elections from 1951 to 1959, a Labour MP was elected against the national result.
-Since 1964, however, Dartford has alternated between Labour and the Conservatives in line with the national result, and thus has served as a bellwether again.
+Dartford's results later shifted towards the left: in a by-election in 1938 and then in the general elections from 1951 to 1959, a Labour candidate won, going against the national result.

+Since 1964, however, Dartford has alternated between Labour and the Conservatives in line with the national result, and has thus served as a bellwether again.
+Indeed, as of the 2024 General Election it is the longest-running bellwether constituency in the United Kingdom.
+Candidates for the largest two parties nationally have also polled first and second since 1923 in Dartford.